muchimi/JoystickGremlinEx/README.md

 Please visit the [Discord](https://discord.gg/pNadcReth9) server for discussion, tips and development information.

 # Change log
+### (m76T56)
+- Fix: log message invalid property on some execution nodes
+- Fix: state name appearing as ellispis (...) in macro step if container IDs are hidden
+- Fix: state duplication exception when a state is duplicated in a macro
+- Rework: profile load/unload state object optimizations
+- New: collapsible containers - containers (right panel) can be collapsed or expanded and should remember the last state if the profile is saved.
+There is an arrow next to the container title bar to toggle the collapsed/expanded state.
+Defaults to expanded.

 ### Hotfix (m76T55C)
 - Fix: rework profile start/stop logic to ensure functors connect/disconnect from profile events when profile starts/stops
 - Fix: check for vjoy ID initialized before attempting a reset on keep awake